 - Seek out locally owned: Many hotels or tour providers are actually run by wealthy expats from places such as Australia, New Zealand and South Africa.
 Although they employ local staff which is great, they have profiteered off of Fiji’s tourism sector.
 Before you decide on your accommodation, do your research to ensure you are going somewhere locally owned and avoid big chains such as Marriott, Radisson Blu etc.

 - Tipping: Tipping is not mandatory or expected in Fiji, but if you can afford it, I would work it into your budget.
-Many Fijian’s who worked in tourism had 0 income.
+Many Fijian’s who worked in tourism have had no or little income for 2 years.

 - Spend time outdoors: Fiji is an outdoorsy destination as opposed to having an abundance of indoor activities.
-Enjoy the fresh air and activities and avoid crowded indoor spaces such as shopping malls.
+Enjoy the fresh air and nature activities, and avoid crowded indoor spaces such as shopping malls.
+It’s all about island life!
+Bula!

 I was so glad I chose to travel to Fiji in 2022 shortly after reopening its borders.
 It has struggled immensely recently with no tourism and I felt like I was supporting some of the nicest locals I have ever met in all my years of travel.